emilia82/todo-list-react/README.md

 ## Demo: https://emilia82.github.io/todo-list-react/
 ## Used technolgies:

-- HTML
+- Semantic HTML
+- CSS/BEM/Flexbox
-- CSS
+- ES6 features
 - React.js
-- BEM
+- Custome Hooks,
-- Grid
+- Styled-Components
-- Flexbox
+- LocalStorage

 # How to use it?
 ## 1. Type down your task contend in first section "Dodaj zadanie"